RockefellerArchiveCenter/dm_log/README.md

 ## Installation
 Create `app/assets/javascripts/application_settings.js` with the base url for your ArchivesSpace instance and a non-expiring session token for an AS user:
 ```
+// Identifier for the ArchivesSpace repository you want to query
+var asRepo = "2"

 // Non-expiring session token for an AS user
 var token = "token";